moddedmc-wiki/fabric-modding-wiki/content/9.misc/basic-problem-solving.md

 Run the `runServer` Task for the second time.
 Now it also should be added to the `Select Run/Debug` dropdown element at the top right of your IDE, right next to the run button, for easier access.

-In the development environment the clients usually aren't logged in to any online accounts.
+In the development environment, the clients usually aren't logged in to any online accounts.

 ![client 401 error status](/misc/basic_problem_solving_12.png)